Spam may refer to any of the following:

-1. Alternatively referred to as UCE (Unsolicited Commercial Email) and bulk e-mail, spam, not to be confused with the meat product, is slang commonly used to describe junk e-mail on the Internet.
-Spam is e-mail sent to thousands and sometimes millions of people without prior approval, promoting a particular product, service or a scam to get other people's money.
-The first spam e-mail was sent by Gary Thuerk in May 1, 1978 an employee at Digital who was advertising the new DECSYSTEM-2020, 2020T, 2060, and 2060T on ARPANET (Advanced Research Projects Agency Network).
+1. Alternatively called mass e-mail marketing, UCE (unsolicited commercial e-mail) and bulk e-mail, spam (not the meat product) is slang that describes junk e-mail on the Internet.
+Spam is an e-mail sent to thousands and sometimes millions of people without prior approval, promoting a particular product, service, or a scam to get other people's money.
+The first spam e-mail was sent by Gary Thuerk on May 1, 1978, an employee at Digital who was advertising the new DECSYSTEM-2020, 2020T, 2060, and 2060T on ARPANET (Advanced Research Projects Agency Network).

-In some cases replying to that e-mail indicates that your e-mail address is valid and your e-mail address may be sent to other spam lists, although this is prohibited in many countries.
-When receiving any e-mail that is clearly spam it is usually best to delete the e-mail.
-If you're getting spam from a company you shared your e-mail with, and you think the company is trustworthy, it's safe to click the Unsubscribe or Remove links.
+Although prohibited in many countries, in some cases, replying to spam indicates your e-mail address is valid, and your e-mail address may be added to other spam lists.
+When receiving any e-mail that is spam, it is usually best to not reply and delete the e-mail.
+If you're getting spam from a company you shared your e-mail with, and you think the company is trustworthy, it's safe to click the Unsubscribe or Remove e-mail link.

-2. When talking in chat, forum, or a newsgroup, spam, also known as flooding, is the process of posting multiple lines of the same text two or more times.
+2. When talking in chat, a forum, or a newsgroup, spam, also known as flooding, is posting multiple lines of the same text two or more times.
 In a newsgroup, if a message is posted two or more times, this is also considered spam or a flood of messages.

-3. Spam is also a term used in any form of online communication to describe someone who is advertising a product or service.
+3. Spam is also a general term used in any form of online communication to describe someone advertising a product or service.

-Also see: Blacklist, Chain mail, Chat terms, Computer crime, E-mail, E-mail bomb, E-mail terms, Flame, Flood, Graymail, Hoax, Internet terms, Joe Job, Mail relay, MAPS, Opt, Phishing, RBL, RSS, Scam, Security terms, Spammer, Spim, Spit, Splogs
+Blacklist, Chain mail, Chat terms, Computer crime, Computer slang, E-mail, E-mail bomb, E-mail terms, Flame, Flood, Graymail, Hoax, Internet terms, Joe Job, Mail relay, MAPS, Opt, Phishing, RBL, RSS, Scam, Security terms, Spammer, Spim, Spit, Splogs